 The Boeing Commercial Airplane Group agreed with the intent and goal of proposed SFAR 97 but noted the following:

 “1.
-The NPRMs provisions are inconsistent with movement towards a Performance based International Airspace System (INAS), and are inconsistent with applications of RNP (e.g., it addresses only specific limited technologies; does not credit other more capable technologies, and has underlying angular criteria implications that are inappropriate in an inherently linear future RNAV and RNP criteria world).”
+The NPRMs provisions are inconsistent with movement towards a Performance based International Airspace System (INAS), and are inconsistent with applications of RNP (e.g., it addresses only specific limited technologies; does not credit other more capable technologies, and has underlying angular criteria implications that are inappropriate in an inherently Start Printed Page 14073linear future RNAV and RNP criteria world).”

 FAA Response: SFAR 97 addresses specific safety issues existing in Alaska.
 Further, the SFAR only addresses the enroute lateral navigation capability of GPS and is not intended as a model for future rulemaking on RNP in the International Airspace System.
 Nothing in SFAR 97 precludes development of more capable technologies and systems.

 “2.
 The NPRM sets precedents with regard to inappropriate definitions and concepts that are inconsistent with and adversely interfere with necessary “Global” navigation systems evolution (e.g., Special MEA: 4000G).”

 FAA Response: SFAR 97 addresses a specific safety need, is limited in geographic application, and is not proposed as a model for the future.
 As stated in Section 2 of SFAR 97, the definitions of this rule apply only to this SFAR.
 It is anticipated that this SFAR may be terminated when the national RNAV rule is in place.
 Therefore, FAA finds this SFAR does not “adversely interfere with necessary ‘Global’ navigation systems evolution.”